12 December 2018

 “If we have lent in that area, it would have passed all the tests that our policy on climate change has been adhered to,” replied chairman Lindsay Maxted.
 “Notwithstanding on face value that because it is coal or fossil fuels or whatever that might mean that we shouldn’t be lending.”

 Stanwell Power Station has a technical end life of 2043.
-To meet the Paris 1.5°C warming goal, it’s now recognised that all OECD countries must stop burning coal for electricity by 2030.
+To meet the Paris goal of limiting global warming to 1.5°C, it’s now recognised that all OECD countries must stop burning coal for electricity by 2030.
 “If Westpac supports the goals of the Paris climate agreement, why does it support Australian coal power plants and their suppliers, that plan to operate post-2030?” asked a shareholder.

 “All we are doing here is putting into our matrix…how we are contributing towards the 2050 emissions or the 2°C or 1.5°C in the future,” explained Maxsted.